Vegz78/McAirpos/README.md

 The current MakeCode Arcade natively executable game files compiled with the Raspberry Pi as target have 2 problems preventing a nice experience from within RetroPie:
 - The parent game process ID shifts during game play, which makes RetroPie think the game has exited and then puts it still running in the background.
 On exit, the game files do not release and clean up the framebuffer and key inputs, giving the impression that the system has frozen/halted.<br>
 https://github.com/microsoft/pxt-arcade/issues/2435
-- The game files only supports 1 game controller and 1 input event, but multiple game players.<br>
+- The game files natively do not support most newer [EV_ABS type](https://www.kernel.org/doc/Documentation/input/event-codes.txt) or multiple game controllers, but only 1 [EV_KEY type](https://www.kernel.org/doc/Documentation/input/event-codes.txt) gamepad or 1 keyboard input event, even though multiple players are supported in the games.<br>
 https://github.com/microsoft/pxt-arcade/issues/2245

 McAirpos works around both these issues, making MakeCode Arcade games play like other games in RetroPie.